Connection lines allow you to link objects on the board. This is helpful for building diagrams and flowcharts.

 Each diagram item is meaningful, and the lines are not an exception.
 To establish clearer relations between objects on your boards, use text labels.

 Double-click any connection line or click +T in the context menu to start entering the text.
-Fix it horizontally or let the text follow line curves.
+Move the text along the line by dragging it.
+You can add multiple text labels to a line.

 Adding a text label to the line

-You can change the text size, colour on the context menu and move the text along the line by dragging it.
-To delete the text, select it and hold backpace on the keyboard.
+You can change the text size, color on the context menu and fix it horizontally or let the text follow the line curves.
+To delete the text, select it and press Delete on the keyboard.

 💡 Create a timeline by adding multiple text labels and changing their positions on the line by dragging.

 If you select a shape, a sticky note, or a card and hover over a blue dot near the object, it will show you where a new shape or a connection line will be created:

 - If there is another object near the selected one, you will be suggested to create a connection line

 - If there are no objects near the selected one, you will be suggested to create the same object linked to the chosen one